aimeos/aimeos-docs/src/frontend/jsonapi/basket-products.md

 # Edit products

 To edit already added products in the basket, you can send a PATCH request to the URL listed in the links section of the ordered product.
-In the response before it's:
+Based on a response URL like this:

 ```
 http://localhost:8000/jsonapi/basket?id=default&related=product&relatedid=0
 ```

-Based on this URL, you can change the quanity of the product in the basket:
+you can change the quanity of the product in the basket:

 quantity
 : Amount of products that should be bought

-Editing products in the basket should be similar to this one:
+Editing products in the basket should be similar to this:

 === "CURL"
     ```bash